AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/livestream/faq.md

 *	When the report suite is configured with A4T, the time range typically increases by 10 minutes, because Livestream is dependent upon upstream processing.
 *	In other rare cases where collection and/or processing takes longer than normal upstream, this also impacts the processing for Livestream.

-Livestream does not provide an SLA because of its dependencies on other services that can impact its standard cadence.

 You can find other contributors to latency before data is streamed by Livestream, under [Data availability and latency in Adobe Analytics](https://experienceleague.adobe.com/en/docs/analytics/technotes/latency).

 ## Can I request uncompressed Livestream data?